What is a separation agreement and do we need one?

 If you and your ex-partner are in this situation then you might agree to a plan in which you help your partner to cover their living costs for a period of time.

 If you are unable to come to an agreement on this issue, your ex-partner might consider applying to the Family Court for a maintenance order.
-If granted, the order would require you (the liable partner) to pay maintenance to your partner for a specified period of time.
-You can read more about maintenance orders in the Community Law Manual.
+If granted, the order would require you (the liable partner) to pay maintenance to your ex-partner for a specified period of time.
+Maintenance orders can be administered by the Inland Revenue.

 If you have dependent children, you may have to pay child support.